shahyash10/DPOD/README.md

 ## Overview of the code

-Below is a brief description of the code:
+Below is a brief description of the .py files:
 1. create_ground_truth.py - create the grund truth ID, U and V masks and the changed background image.
 2. correspondence_block.py - trainining loop for the correspondence block base on the Unet encoder decoder architecture
 3. pose_block.py - use PnP and RANSAC for initial pose estimation